On Fire

 Warraba Weatherall

-Warraba Weatherall (b.
-1987) is a Brisbane-based installation and street artist from the Kamilaroi Nation of south-west Queensland.
-Weatherall has a specific interest in archival repositories and structures, and the life of cultural objects and histories within these environments.
-His practice critiques the legacies of colonisation, where social, economic, and political realities perpetually validate Eurocentric ideologies.
-Drawing on his personal experience and cultural knowledge, he uses image, material and metaphor to contribute to a cross-cultural dialogue by offering alternate ways of seeing and understanding.
-Weatherall has exhibited locally and nationally, including DATUM, 2019 (Milani Gallery Carpark, Brisbane); While You Were Sleeping, 2019 (aMBUSH Gallery, Australian National University, Canberra); InstitutionaLies, 2017 (Metro Arts, Brisbane); and National Aboriginal and Torres Strait Islander Art Awards, 2017 (Museum and Art Gallery Northern Territory, Darwin).
+Warraba Weatherall (b.1987) is a Brisbane-based installation and street artist from the Kamilaroi Nation of south-west Queensland.
+He is interested in the life of cultural objects and histories within archives.
+His work addresses legacies of colonisation, where social, economic, and political realities have validated Eurocentric ideologies.
+His exhibitions include Datum, Milani Gallery Carpark, Brisbane, 2019; While You Were Sleeping, Ambush Gallery, Canberra, 2019; InstitutionaLies, Metro Arts, Brisbane, 2017; and National Aboriginal and Torres Strait Islander Art Awards, Museum and Art Gallery Northern Territory, Darwin, 2017.

 Tintin Wulia